An app can create up to 1,000 unique event names. If you exceed this limit you may see an

 level for the level number.

-Event names and parameter names must be between 2 and 40 characters, and must consist of alphanumeric characters, _, -, or spaces.
+Event and parameter names must must consist of 2 to 40 alphanumeric characters.

 The length of each parameter value can be no more than 100 characters.

-You can define any event that you would like to capture and you will be able to see that event in your Facebook Analytics for Apps dashboard.
-We support logging up to 1,000 distinct event names and no limit on event volume.
-However, in Ads Reporting, we will only show the fourteen pre-defined App Events and any additional App Events will be logged as “Other Mobile App Actions“.
-For this reason, we recommend using one of the fourteen pre-defined App Events.
+You can define Custom Events that you would like to capture and you will be able to see that event in your Facebook Analytics dashboard.
+We support logging up to 1,000 custom event names and no limit on event volume.
+However, in Ads Reporting, we will only show the Standard App Events.
+Any Custom App Events that you have created will be logged as “Other Mobile App Actions“.

 Typically, developers find it easier to use the Facebook SDK to integrate App Events.
 The Facebook SDK helps reduce the amount of coding that is required and provides helpful metadata about your app such as the app version and app name.
 Using the SDK automatically provides, with minimal development effort, metrics such as time spent, number of sessions, and interruptions.
 The SDK also is able to collect the Android Advertiser ID or IDFA (if you are using App Events in connection with ad attribution) and handles Limit Ad Tracking for you.
 However, the limitation of the SDK is that you need to ship a new version of your app if you decide to add additional events.
 For most developers, the SDK option works best.